sinsunsan/sinsunsan.github.io/debug/2017-02-10-Ahead-Of-Time-Compilation-AOT.md

 * **Save http request**: The templates and css are inlined in the compilation process so you save many http request that slow down the loading
 * **Better security**: Less javascript evaluation mean less possiblity for vulnerability

+### AOT Coding style / DO and DON'T

+* [Rangle.io](https://github.com/rangle/angular-2-aot-sandbox) a github repo illustrated do and don't

 ### How to install it in your projects

 * 1/ Download compiler libs